florza/contests-engine/README.md

     3. Seeds #3 and #4 randomly to middle positions
     4. And so on for #5 - #8, #9 - 16, ... (to maximal number of seeds or number of groups - never more than 1 seed per group)
     5. Place eventually remaining participants randomly
+- Prevent some updates:
+    - Participant add/delete or ctype update only after delete draw
+    - No match update (or no winner update?) after following match has been played
+    - No draw with played matches
 - Error processing and messages, see also:
     - https://blog.rebased.pl/2016/11/07/api-error-handling.htmlj
     - jsonapi.org !!